 While the official minutes of a special August 27 meeting of Bethune Town Council tell a somewhat different story than originally told to the Chronicle-Independent, council's vote to hire Mayor Carlisle Davis' son, Glenn, as police chief may still violate state anti-nepotism laws.

 The town of Bethune hired Mayor Carlisle Davis' son following a special called meeting held Aug.
 27. Carlisle Davis confirmed the outcome of that meeting during a phone call Friday.

 Kershaw County Council spent part of its meeting Tuesday evening outlining, in detail, the process it will follow to make appointments to the KershawHealth Board of Trustees.

-Kershaw County Parks and Recreation will host its 15th annual Senior Golf Tournament (ages 50 and up).
-The tournament will be held on Friday, September 26 at the White Pines Golf Club in Camden.
-There will be a Shotgun Start at 9 a.m.
+Kershaw County Parks & Recreation will host its 14th annual Senior Golf Tournament (for ages 50 and up) on Friday, September 27.
+The entry deadline is September 20.
+The tournament will be held at White Pines Golf Club in Camden.

 Page 1 of 1